Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedHandlers.md

 Usually when you write BDD tests, you need to provide an implementation for each step locally.

-If you want to interact with any components which are running remotely, it is up to you to find a mechanism to connect to them over the network
+If you want to interact with any components which are running remotely, it is up to you to find a mechanism to connect to them.

-Chorus changes this, by providing client libraries which allow you to implement test steps within the test code
+Chorus changes this, by providing client libraries which allow you to publish test steps from the components you wish to test.

-Chorus provides a mechanism to export step definitions from a remote component - the class `ChorusHandlerJmxExporter`.
-This class can export steps from one or more Handler classes.
+The interpreter can connect to the components to find these step definitions when the tests are executed.

+At present, Chorus enables step publication from both Java/JVM and Javascript (browser) components

+### Java / JVM

+To publish steps to the Chorus interpreter from a Java/JVM component, you can use the Chorus utility class `ChorusHandlerJmxExporter` within the component.
+This utility uses Java's JMX platform MBean server to make steps discoverable

+Typically steps publication is only enabled in UAT/Integration testing environments, and not in a Production environment

-You then use the `Remoting` Handler in your Chorus features to allow the interpreter to connect, so that it can discover and run the remote steps.
+The `Remoting` handler provides built in steps to use in your feature files which allow Chorus to connect to a remote component and discover the step definitions.

-See also:
+See:

 [Remoting Handler Quick Start](/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart)
 [Remoting Handler Example](/pages/BuiltInHandlers/Remoting/RemotingHandlerExample)

-### What network protocol is used?

-The ChorusHandlerJmxExporter uses the standard Java platform JMX container.

-A Chorus exporter bean is registered in the container, and this can be located by the Chorus interpreter using the RMI/IIOP protocol.
+### Javascript / Browser

+You can use the `chorus-js` library to publish steps to Chorus from a Javascript component.
+This library can publish step definitions to the Chorus interpreter over a web socket connection.

-The exporter bean handles remote procedure calls which allow the Chorus interpreter to discover and execute the remote steps.
+The `Web Sockets` handler provides built in steps which allow the Chorus interpreter to initiate the web socket and wait for step publication to complete.

-**ChorusContext**

-Another feature which makes Chorus remoting powerful is the `ChorusContext`.

-[Chorus Context](/pages/BuiltInHandlers/ChorusContext/ChorusContext) is a Map containing variables which is propagated to your handler classes (both local and remote) when steps are executed.
-This means that your `@Step` methods can set variables in the context which are then available in subsequent steps, no matter whether those steps are executed locally or remotely.
+The `Selenium` handler provides steps to open a browser and interact with it.

+When testing browser-based apps, the Javascript which publishes the step defintions can either be built into the app directly, or can be injected via Selenium